keyboard_arrow_up

 Points to Consider When Using Plastic Extrusion

-For the best results, you need to maintain stable head pressure, have consistent temperature at heating zones, and create uniform melt flow.
-Most problems originate from these three factors.
-We’ve outlined other factors you must consider below.
+For optimal performance, it's essential to maintain stable head pressure, ensure consistent temperature at the heating zones, and create a uniform melt flow.
+Most issues arise from these three critical factors.
+Below are additional aspects to consider for improving extrusion quality.

 Variations in Concentration of Raw Materials